yahyaelganyni1/react-capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Space Travelers
+# nasdaq 100

-> Space Travelers is project built using React and redux.
+> nasdaq 100 is project built using React and redux.
 It's an app that lets you reserve rockets going to space.

 Additional description about the project and its features.